 We were planning on making a Volcano plaster mould and making yet more mess but I opted out after having to hoover piles of glitter, pink slime and god knows what else from our living room carpet.

-Thanks to storm Doris who to me sounds like some old lady but let me tell you she’s a feisty bugger I’ve wrapped up warm in thick leggings, sloppy jumpers and wooly socks.
+Thanks to storm Doris who to me sounds like some old lady but let me tell you she’s a feisty one I’ve wrapped up warm in thick leggings, sloppy jumpers and wooly socks.
 I’m only a tea cosy away from being dressed like an old woman and do I care?
-Do I shite!
+No…

-As I have quite possibly previously mentioned yes I bloody mentioned it as I was seething at the time Paul accidentally dropped the hot iron onto our living room carpet last week resulting in a beautiful burn slap bang in the middle of our lounge room.
+As I have quite possibly previously mentioned I most definitely mentioned it as I was seething at the time Paul accidentally dropped the hot iron onto our living room carpet last week resulting in a beautiful burn slap bang in the middle of our lounge room.

 I wasn’t quite sure how to rectify burngate at first, Paul had tried shaving the carpet and I had considered completely new carpets then we got real and ordered a rug to disguise the disaster.